 Writing stories became a constant of my early career as an undercover cop in the early 70s.
 The streets of London’s East End were a mine of inspiration, full of extraordinary characters and dirty deeds.
 The criminal underworld was no stranger to me.

 As a part-time reporter for The Bay of Plenty Times in New Zealand, my writing gained traction, and developed whilst roaming South America as a freelance photo-journalist.
-Always writing, I also enjoyed a stellar career in hospitality management before turning to writing as full-time occupation nearly twenty years ago.
+Always writing, I also enjoyed a stellar career in hospitality management before turning to writing as full-time occupation over twenty years ago.

 Educated in Hong Kong, York (UK) and Singapore, I’ve lived in Australia since 1989.
-During my travelling years, I’ve rubbed shoulders and dined with Dames and Knights, the rich and famous, and laboured hard for a living alongside rough and tumble, salt-of-the-earth characters.
+During my travelling years, I’ve rubbed shoulders and dined with Dames and Knights, the rich and famous, and laboured hard for a living alongside hearts-of-gold, rough and tumble, salt-of-the-earth characters.

 This wide spectrum of experience has given me the skills to listen, talk with, and understand people from all walks of life, and write their memoirs.